tskit-dev/tutorials/terminology_and_concepts.md

 branches represent just a single edge.

 Each edge is associated with a parent node ID and a child node ID.
 The time of the parent node must be strictly greater than the time of the child node, and the difference in these times is sometimes referred to as the "length" of the edge.
-Since trees in a tree sequence are usually taken to represent marginal trees along a genome, as well as the time dimension each edge also has a genomic _span_, defined by a *left* and a *right* position along the genome.
+Since trees in a tree sequence are usually taken to represent local trees along a genome, as well as the time dimension each edge also has a genomic _span_, defined by a *left* and a *right* position along the genome.
 There are 15 edges in the tree sequence above.
 Here's an example of one of them: